How Do Genetic Counselors Benefit the Healthcare Team?

 Genetic counselors can assist with answers to questions such as:

 - What is the recommended testing strategy?

-- Who can address my patient's concerns about the cost of testing, insurance coverage, and genetic discrimination?
+- Who can address the patient's concerns about the cost of testing, insurance coverage, and genetic discrimination?

 - What is the preferred sample type?